pittktp/ktp-website/README.md

 #### Typical flow of execution
 So there are 3 parts to this app: database, backend (aka server), and frontend.
 You have to run all 3 of these things in this order:
-(open 3 command windows/tabs because we need these 3 processes running at the same time)
+(open 3 command line windows/tabs because we need these 3 processes running at the same time)
 1. Run the database with the command (doesn't matter what directory you're in):
 ```
 mongod